MarvNC/JP-Resources/readme.md

     then it is considered as a grammar point.
 Otherwise, the term is treated like any other term.

+    > **Note**:
+    > This may incorrectly override some terms that might not be considered as a grammar point.
+    > For example, 以前 can be used as a standalone word, but is an entry under the
+    > **毎日のんびり日本語教師** dictionary.
+    > Adding word will have a frequency value of 0.

     The following table summarizes the options related to this.

     | Option | Description |